ivan-korobkov/pdef/docs/http-rpc.md

     Append a method name to the request path;

     For each argument in a method:
-        Convert it into a JSON string, strip the quotes;
+        Convert it into a JSON string, strip the quotes.
         If the argument is @post:
             Url-encode it and add it ot the request post data with the argument name as a key.
         Else if the argument is @query: